JonathanWilbur/mueller-report/volume1.md

 **\[ REDACTED: Harm to Ongoing Matter \]**

-Using these accounts and others, the IRA provoked reactions from users and the media. multiple IRA-posted tweets gained popularity.
+Using these accounts and others, the IRA provoked reactions from users and the media.
+Multiple IRA-posted tweets gained popularity.
 70 U.S. media outlets also quoted tweets from IRA-controlled accounts and attributed them to the reactions of real U.S. persons.
 71 similarly, numerous high- profile U.S. persons, including former ambassador Michael McFaul, 72 Roger Stone, 73 Sean